The Return Map in the Class $\mathcal{O}_C$: Geometry, Dynamics, and Thickness Regularity: Abstract

-which reveals that the induced dynamics behaves, to leading order, like an adaptive gradient descent for the thickness function.
-The expansion incorporates curvature corrections arising from the convex core $\partial C$ \cite{doCarmo1976}.
-Consequently, the fixed points of the dynamics coincide with the critical points of $d$, and the iteration admits a natural Lyapunov structure \cite{nesterov2004}.
+with explicit remainder estimates.
+This reveals that the induced dynamics behaves, to leading order, like an adaptive gradient descent for the thickness function.
+The expansion incorporates curvature corrections arising from the convex core $\partial C$ \cite{Schneider2014}.
+Consequently, the fixed points of the dynamics coincide with the critical points of $d$, and the iteration admits a natural Lyapunov structure \cite{Smale1961}.
+We further quantify the convergence rate, provide a rigorous error bound between the discrete and continuous gradient flows, and show that the product condition $d\kappa_i < 1$ can be relaxed.
+We then analyze the regularity of the thickness function and its relationship to the regularity of the outer boundary $\partial \Omega$.
+We show that the thickness function inherits the regularity of $\partial \Omega$ and vice versa, and we establish a bilipschitz equivalence between the two boundaries under a quantitative curvature condition.
+These results link the dynamical properties of the return map to the geometric smoothness of the admissible domains.

-The construction reveals a hidden geometric mechanism: a transformation acting on $\partial C$ emerges from a round-trip through the outer boundary $\partial\Omega$, a phenomenon reminiscent of holonomy \cite{sharpe1997}.
-Numerical simulations illustrate convergence to fixed points, limit cycles, and chaotic behavior.
-Connections with variational problems (Cheeger, Faber-Krahn, Saint-Venant) within the class $\mathcal{O}_C$ are also explored \cite{henrot2018}.